-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

-In the Cincinnati/Hamilton County CoC, 15.1% of the homeless population experienced unsheltered homelessness during 2021, compared to the 39% estimated by the National Alliance to End Homelessness to be sleeping unsheltered nationally in 2021.
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including homelessness during 2021, compared to the 39% estimated by the National Alliance to End Homelessness to be sleeping unsheltered nationally in 2021.
 Data from 2022 is still being finalized; however, similar outcomes are projected for 2022.
 The Homeless Outreach Group is a group of street outreach providers who meet monthly to discuss best practices and progress in engaging unsheltered homeless people in services.
 Representatives from all street outreach programs, other programs that serve unsheltered homeless people, and the Cincinnati Police, also attend.